 Joanna and I have a record of several adventures together, including the six-hour (or more?) ride from La Union to Manila via the provincial bus, which only allowed us one brief stopover.
-It was definitely troublesome for our little stomach and bladder.
+It was definitely troublesome for our small-sized stomach and bladder.
 From Uber rides to roros, Joanna and I have tried everything, and thankfully, neither of us were biyahilo nor are we sensitive to bumpy rides and all.
-We both just really need to pee often.
+We both just really need to empty our bladders often.

 However, in our connecting ride from Dumaguete to Siquijor, we randomly just booked the earliest on schedule, which turned out to be a fast ferry.
 It’s a small, motor-propelled boat with a lower dock for passengers.
-The ride was mildly bumpy at first, and since we were in an enclosed space, the heat will made us felt like wanting to take a nap.
+The ride was mildly bumpy at first, but since we were in an enclosed space, eventually the heat made us felt... well, dizzy.
+It made me want to take a nap.
 Or pass out.

-What made it worse was, as we traveled farther, the rougher the sea became, and the more water would splash inside through the windows.
-The passengers nearest the window seats closed the panels, which are, by the way, opaque wooden planks, without means for ventilation, making the condition inside only more humid.
+What made it worse was, as we traveled farther, the rougher the sea became, and the more water would splash inside and through the windows.
+The passengers nearest the window seats closed the panels, which are, by the way, opaque wooden planks, without means for ventilation whatsoever.
+Bottom line is, it made the condition inside only more humid.
 If there was air-conditioning on the boat, it definitely wasn’t working.
 I tried to keep awake by popping one TicTac after another and praying to God.

-Initially, before we took off, everyone were busy in their own worlds, chatting with each other or on their phones, in different languages and dialects.
-But then came the time when none of us were speaking, and slowly, one by one, we were all falling asleep, dropping our heads in exhaustion.
-I cannot be certain if what we all felt was biyahilo—and more, because the heat was definitely making me feel like Gudetama, melting life away and lying on the edge of a toast.
-All throughout the rest of the trip, I closed my eyes, sat still, and focused on breathing heavily and deeply, like a true yoga practitioner.
+Initially, before we took off, everyone was busy in their own worlds, chatting with each other or on their phones, in different languages and dialects.
+But then came the time when none of us were speaking, and slowly, one by one, we were all drifting to sleep, dropping our heads in exhaustion.
+I cannot be certain if what we all felt was biyahilo—and more, because the heat was definitely making me feel like Gudetama, melting my life away and lying on the edge of a toast.
+All throughout the rest of the trip, I closed my eyes, sat still, and focused on breathing heavily and deeply, like a true yogi.

 Throughout the trip, we met strangers and locals who would tell us about their hometown, invite us to a party nearby, or engage us in all our questions about engkantos and such.